Intergrated Health | Phase 1

 The second phase of this project, beginning October 2018, will include renovations to the Djamde, Kpindi and Sarakawa clinics, which will include extensive repairs and renovations to the existing structures.

 Increased access to high quality healthcare provided at these four facilities during phase 1 and the next three facilities during phase 2.
 This was accomplished through increasing utilization rates of these facilities.
 The Maternity Ward provides patients with care and at least 4 prenatal consultations.
 The facility increased the number of women have facility-based deliveries from 33% to 85%.
-HTH emphasizes rigorous monitoring and evaluation processes to ensure high quality care.
+Integrated Health emphasizes rigorous monitoring and evaluation processes to ensure high quality care.